ValentinaPasqual/forgont/README.md

   - **Document Loss**: If the historical document is confirmed to be lost or missing, it affects the provenance.
 In such cases, efforts to recover or reconstruct the provenance become crucial.
 - **Witness Testimony Criteria**
   - **Inconsistency in Testimonies**: Look for consistency in the testimonies of multiple witnesses.
 Consistent accounts strengthen the reliability of the provenance, while conflicting or inconsistent statements may raise doubts.
-  - **Lack of Credibility of Witnesses**: Assess the credibility of the witnesses.
+  - **Lack of genuine witnesses**: Assess the credibility of the witnesses.
 Consider factors such as their expertise, reliability, and potential biases.
 Reliable witnesses with firsthand knowledge or expertise in relevant fields enhance the credibility of the document's provenance.

 - **Other criteria**
   - **Holistic Assessment**: Scholars emphasize a holistic approach, considering the collective weight of evidence.
 While individual criteria contribute to the assessment, scholars recognize the need to balance positive indicators with potential red flags.